Social and solidarity economy

 Provisions relating to insurance companies, mutual societies and provident institutions

-As an extension of the national inter-professional agreement which generalized compulsory health cover for all employees in the private sector, article 51 allows co-insurance operations to be carried out between insurance organizations subject to different regulations: mutual insurance code , insurance code and social security code.
+As a continuation of the national interprofessional agreement which generalized mandatory health coverage for all employees in the private sector, article 51 allows for co-insurance operations between insurance organizations subject to different regulations: the mutual insurance code, the insurance code and the social security code.